dekorateio/dekorate/readme.md

 For known frameworks like [spring boot](https://spring.io/projects/spring-boot), [quarkus](https://quarkus.io), or [thorntail](https://thorntail.io) that's enough.
 For generic java projects, we also need to add an annotation that expresses our intent to enable `dekorate`.

-This annoation can be either [@Dekorate](core/src/main/java/io/dekorate/annotation/Dekorate.java) or a more specialized one, which also gives us access to more specific configuration options.
+This annotation can be either [@Dekorate](core/src/main/java/io/dekorate/annotation/Dekorate.java) or a more specialized one, which also gives us access to more specific configuration options.
-Past that point configuration is feasible using:
+Further configuration is feasible using:

 - Java annotations
 - Configuration properties (application.properties)